Coalgebraic $K$-theory: Coalgebras and their algebraic TEXT -theories

 \begin{definition} A right $C$-comodule $M$ is \textit{injective} if for every $C$-colinear monomorphism $\iota\colon X\hookrightarrow Y$ and any $C$-colinear homomorphism $f\colon X\to M$, there exists a $C$-colinear homomorphism $g\colon Y\to M$ such that $g\circ \iota=f$. \end{definition}

 In particular, if $M$ is a finitely cogenerated and injective right $C$-comodule, there exists another finitely cogenerated and injective right $C$-comodule $N$ such that $M\oplus N\cong C^{\oplus n}$ as comodules, for some $n\geq 0$.
 Let $\Inj_\fc(C)$ denote the category of finitely cogenerated and injective right $C$-comodules.
-Then, we have the following result.

 \begin{proposition} The category $\Inj_\fc(C)$ is an exact category. \end{proposition}

 \begin{proof} The category $\coMod_C$ is an abelian category as finite limits and colimits in $\coMod_C$ are created under the forgetful functor $\coMod_C\to \Vect_k$.
 Consider a short exact sequence of right $C$-comodules: